gbraad/fedora-modularity/source/architecture/building-naming/module.rst

 We group these binary packages into *modules*.
-Note, we can pick just a subset of the subpackages from a particular build into a given module, eg. some hypothetical example base runtime module:
+Note, we can pick just a subset of the subpackages from a particular build into a given module, eg. a hypothetical example base runtime module:

 .. figure:: building-image2.png
    :alt: building-image2.png